GOP governor candidate Scott Jensen calls for vouchers, parental oversight of schools

 His plan includes priorities GOP legislators have been pushing at the State Capitol, such as a "Parents' Bill of Rights."
 That would create a portal for parents to review curriculum and books used in classes and give feedback to their school board.
 Jensen also wants to devote state dollars to education savings accounts for students — often referred to as school vouchers — allowing money to be used on the school of the family's choice, including private schools.

-Jensen and his running mate Matt Birk, who opened a private school with his wife, released their education plan at the Minnesota Republican Party's State Fair booth.
-It is the latest in a series of ten-point plans the two have been rolling out over the past few months, including proposals on the rural economy and energy.
+Jensen and his running mate, Matt Birk, who opened a private school with his wife, released their education plan at the Minnesota Republican Party's State Fair booth.
+It is the latest in a series of 10-point plans the two have been rolling out over the past few months, including proposals on the rural economy and energy.

 "Our kids are failing, and our school system is failing our kids and our families," Birk said, later adding, "We need to have a more customized approach — greater choice, different types of schools, probably more schools and smaller schools."